Loading

 Setagaya City, Japan

-Shōkadō Shōjō was a monk of Shingon sect of Buddhism and Noh calligrapher in the early Edo period, who was born in Settsu Province.
-He was also known as Seiseiō, Kūshiki, and so on.
+Shōkadō Shōjō was a monk of the Shingon sect of Buddhism and a Noh calligrapher in the early Edo period, born in Settsu Province.
+He was also known as Seiseiō, Kūshiki, and other names.
 In Keichō 5 (1600), he became a monk living at Iwashimizu Hachiman Shrine (Kyoto Prefecture), where he studied esoteric Buddhism.
-In Kan'ei 4 (1627), he succeeded as resident priest of Takimotobō, the resident priest.
+In Kan’ei 4 (1627), he succeeded as the resident priest of Takimotobō.

-In Kan’ei 14 (1637), after handing over Takimotobō to his younger brother, he ran “Shōkadō” on a hill south of Takimotobō and lived in seclusion there, where he practiced the way of elegance.
-He was a representative cultural figure of the Kan’ei Era, having had extensive contact with Buddhist monks, tea masters, and warriors class such as Takuan Sōhō, Kobori Enshū, and Tokugawa Yoshinao.
+In Kan’ei 14 (1637), after handing over Takimotobō to his younger brother, he established ‘Shōkadō’ on a hill south of Takimotobō, where he lived in seclusion and practiced the way of elegance.
+He was a representative cultural figure of the Kan’ei era, having had extensive contact with Buddhist monks, tea masters, and the warrior class, such as Takuan Sōhō, Kobori Enshū, and Tokugawa Yoshinao.

 It is said that the Shōkadō bentō (lunchbox) was modeled after the toolbox used by Shōjō.
-It is said that Shōjō made his own box, inspired by the seed containers used by farmers, and used it as a paint box or a tobacco tray for tea ceremonies.
-The owner of a Ryōtei (Japanese-style restaurant) who heard this story invented the Shōkadō bentō with a cross-shaped divider at the end of the Taishō period, which is said to have been the origin of the Shōkadō bentō.
+Shōjō reportedly made his own box, inspired by the seed containers used by farmers, and used it as a paint box or a tobacco tray for tea ceremonies.
+A Ryōtei (Japanese-style restaurant) owner, who heard this story, invented the Shōkadō bentō with a cross-shaped divider at the end of the Taishō period, which is said to be the origin of the Shōkadō bentō.

-This drawing is from October Kan’ei 15 (1638), and Takuan is 66 years old.
-In July of this year, Takuan gave a lecture on “Gen'ninron” to the Retired Emperor Gomizunō, and in Edo, Tokugtawa Iemitsu was about to establish the foundations of Tōkaiji Temple in Shinagawa.
+This drawing is from October Kan’ei 15 (1638), when Takuan was 66 years old.
+In July of that year, Takuan gave a lecture on “Gen’ninron” to Retired Emperor Gomizunō, and in Edo, Tokugawa Iemitsu was about to establish the foundations of Tōkaiji Temple in Shinagawa.
 At the time, Shōjō was 56 years old, the year after Shōkadō was built.

-The man who sits with a stick is the Tang Dynasty Zen monk Deshan Xuanjian (780-865).
-He was called “Deshan’s wooden ‘elder staff” because he treated the scholars severely by wielding a stick.
-Together with “Linji’s ‘Diamond King’ shout” by Linji Yixuan (?~866), the founder of the Linji sect in China at the same time, it is often referred to as a word that expresses the sharp Zen style of mind.
-Since the drawing of Deshan usually has a pair of Linji and Deshan or a three pair of Bodhidharma, Linji and Deshan, it is thought that this painting was originally a pair or a three pair.
+The figure sitting with a stick represents the Tang Dynasty Zen monk Deshan Xuanjian (780-865).
+He was called ‘Deshan’s wooden elder staff’ because he treated scholars severely by wielding a stick.
+Together with Linji Yixuan’s ‘Diamond King shout,’ the founder of the Linji sect in China, it is often referred to as a phrase that expresses the sharp Zen style of mind.
+Since drawings of Deshan usually feature a pair with Linji or a trio with Bodhidharma, Linji, and Deshan, it is thought that this painting was originally intended as part of a pair or a trio.

 Show lessRead more